-For 2015, the Company determined on a qualitative basis, that it was not more likely than not that the fair value of the VIM reporting unit was less than its carrying value.
-The Company did not have any impairment for the year ended March 31, 2015.
+For 2016, the Company determined on a qualitative basis, it was not more likely than not that the fair value of the goodwill arising from the VIM acquisition was less than its carrying value.
+The Company did not have any impairment for the year ended March 31, 2016.